HSF/phoenix/guides/developers/custom-event-data-loader.md

       CustomPhysicsObject: {},
     };

-    // These get functions are a part of the laoder and will convert
+    // These get functions are a part of the loader and will convert
     // each type of event data to the Phoenix format processedEventData.Tracks = this.getTracks();
     processedEventData.Hits = this.getHits();